hanshengjiang/npmle_git/README.md

-# A Nonparametric Maximum Likelihood Approach to Mixture of Regressions
+# A Nonparametric Maximum Likelihood Approach to Mixture of Regression

 ## Overview